12 Awesome Things To Do In Lyon With Kids

 Both train stations also offer bus service.
 Buses are a cheap way of getting from Paris to Lyon, as well as other parts of France.
 However, we didn’t have much luck with buses while we were in France.
 One of our bus rides left us stranded for over seven hours on the side of a highway!

-Our picks for things to do in Lyon
+Our picks for things to do in Lyon with kids

 We spent three weeks in Lyon, two of those weeks were spent housesitting, while the last week was spent visiting with our friends.
 As advocates of slow travel, we felt like this was the perfect amount of time to really get a feel for Lyon.